 - Optional topping: sliced grape tomatoes

-First, boil the eggs.
-The best, most consistent way of hard boiling eggs, in my experience, is to put them in a large pot, cover with at least 2 inches of cool tap water above the eggs and add a tablespoon of white vinegar if you have some on hand (it helps the peels come off a little more easily).
+First, cook the eggs.
+The most consistent way of hard boiling eggs, in my experience, is to put them in a large pot, cover with at least 2 inches of cool tap water above the eggs and add a tablespoon of white vinegar if you have some on hand (it helps the peels come off a little more easily).
 Put the pot on high until it boils for one minute.
 Turn off the heat, leave the pot on the burner and cover.
 Let sit in the hot water for 12 minutes.
-Rinse with cold water until cool enough to peel.
+Transfer to an ice bath until cool enough to peel.

 When the eggs are cooled and peeled, first mash the avocados (I used a potato masher) in a large bowl with the lemon juice.
 You want about a cup of mashed avocado.
 Then, mash the eggs into the avocado until you have your desired chunkiness.
 Add the scallions and crumbled bacon and gently mix into the egg salad.